AustinHackers/austinhackers.github.io/README.md

 Either copy an existing speaker-notes file from another meeting or use the template found in templates/.
 If you choose to use the template, please remove the "Date:" line before your final commit.
-This line is only required to make jekyll run without errors.
+This line is only required to make jekyll run without errors while testing locally with rake.

 Create/copy the speaker-notes markdown file, ensuring to put it in the proper meeting folder \_posts/YYYY-MM-DD/ that you spoke at.